Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Sources of costly changes, both in terms of potential dollar outlays and threats to business operations, include contractual agreements; inconvenience involved in ensuring a safe migration from the old to the new provider; learning curve associated with using new products or systems; and loss of tangible rewards or benefits of long-term relationships.

-Examples of businesses with high-switching costs include Verizon, which generally requires customers to sign up for multi-year contracts with high fees for those who want to end contracts early; Automated Data Processing (ADP), a business payroll and services firm that support efficient payroll processing and regulatory compliance; Stryker, a company that makes medical devices, which surgeons may find difficult to replace due to a learning curve and established acceptance in the medical community; companies that create and market online games in which players accumulate points and advance in ranks; and a local bank, particularly if customers have set up automated deposits and drafts plus have multiple relationships in terms of checking accounts, savings accounts, debit cards, credit cards, and loans.
+Examples of businesses with high-switching costs include Verizon, which generally requires customers to sign up for multi-year contracts with high fees for those who want to end contracts early; Automated Data Processing (ADP), a business payroll and services firm that supports efficient payroll processing and regulatory compliance; Stryker, a company that makes medical devices, which surgeons may find difficult to replace due to a learning curve and established acceptance in the medical community; companies that create and market online games in which players accumulate points and advance in ranks; and a local bank, particularly if customers have set up automated deposits and drafts plus have multiple relationships in terms of checking accounts, savings accounts, debit cards, credit cards, and loans.

 This type of moat is often referred to as the network effect.
 As more people and organizations adopt a business’s product or service, more gain value from this connection, and more profitable activity happens.
 Often, the business’s tools become a must-have or industry standard, further increasing the network’s value.